La'Mya Sparks, 10, in agony after South Chicago shooting, father says; $4K reward offered

 "She was playing.
 She was with her big sister, she was playing, doing what a kid is supposed to do," said Lawrence Sparks.
 "You shouldn't have to go to a park, and be a little kid, 10 years old, and look over your back and see someone that you would think would shoot you or harm you the way that he harmed my daughter."

+She was struck in the back as she ran away, her father said.

+"When she was running, she fell," he explained.
+"She got up and tried to run again and she fell again and noticed she could not get back up.
+The friend that was on the side of her noticed she had got hit

-Lawrence Sparks said another person at the park took off his shirt and did his best to hold it to La'Mya's wound and stop the bleeding as they waited for paramedics to arrive.
+Lawrence Sparks said that friend did his best to hold it to La'Mya's wound and stop the bleeding as they waited for paramedics to arrive.

 The 5th grader has gone through multiple surgeries and has severe damage to her internal organs, her family said.